abservetechcss/npm_numberformat/README.md

 # Number Format
-To make the price format as Short form.
+To make the number format as Short form.

 for example :